yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a team with a unique name
+1. User requests to add a team with a unique name.
-2. AddressBook adds the team
+2. PlayBook adds the team with the specified name.

+    Use case ends.

 **Extensions**

 * 1a.
-The given team name is invalid.
+The given team name is invalid (contains non-alphanumeric characters except spaces).

     * 1a1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 1b.
-The team to be added already exists.
+The team name already exists (case-insensitive check).

     *  1b1.
-AddressBook shows an error message.
+PlayBook shows an error message.

        Use case ends.

+* 1c.
+The team name is blank or empty.

+    * 1c1.
+PlayBook shows an error message.

+      Use case ends.

 **Use case: UC04 - Delete a team**

 **MSS**

-1. User requests to list teams
-2. User requests to delete a specific team
+1. User requests to delete a specific team by name.
+2. PlayBook verifies the team has no players assigned.
-3. AddressBook deletes the team
+3. PlayBook deletes the team.

     Use case ends.

 **Extensions**

+* 1a.
+The given team name does not exist.

+    * 1a1.
+PlayBook shows an error message.

+      Use case ends.

 * 2a.
-The given team name does not exist.
+The team has players assigned to it.

     * 2a1.
-AddressBook shows an error message.
+PlayBook shows an error message indicating the team cannot be deleted while it has players.

       Use case ends.

-* 2b.
-The given team has players assigned to it.
+* 1b.
+Multiple delete parameters are provided (e.g., both team and player).

-    * 2b1.
-AddressBook shows an error message.
+    * 1b1.
+PlayBook shows an error message indicating only one entity can be deleted at a time.

       Use case ends.